 Granville T. Woods invented the overhead conducting system which made the trolley possible.
 He held more than a dozen patents for electric railway technology including a power distribution system first tested and demonstrated to the public at Coney Island in 1892.
-In 2008, Woods was honored with the street naming and was inducted into the Coney Island Hall of Fame.
+In 2008, the African American inventor was honored with the street naming and was inducted into the Coney Island Hall of Fame.

 As far as we know, Coney Island has forty-four surviving trolley utility poles.
 In February, ATZ wrote about the loss of two century-old poles on Surf Avenue and the 43 that remain on Surf (“Thor Destroys 119-Year-Old Relics of Coney Trolley History,” ATZ, February 21, 2012).
 When trolley service on the Surf Avenue-Seagate line ended on December 1, 1946, the Coney Island Chamber of Commerce requested that the poles on both sides of Surf Avenue be left in place in the amusement area to be used for holiday decorations.